EE:NUTRITION ○ 8 min read

 How to Keep Hydrated During the Hottest Summer Ever

 Will it be the hottest summer ever, who knows?
-But we can guarantee there are times where you’re going to feel like you’re melting, so staying hydrated can be critical.
+But we can guarantee there are times when you’re going to feel like you’re melting, so staying hydrated can be critical.
 Whether you’re just sitting outside enjoying the sun, getting your workout, working hard, or playing harder, your body needs you to focus on hydration.

 But guess what, it’s not just about water.
 You’ll need more than water to support your body’s health.
 You’re going to need some electrolytes, too.